sharc-lab/FPGA_ECE8893/tutorial/README.md

 # Build a vector addition using Vitis HLS and Vivado

-*Acknoledgement: this tutorial is written by Yihan Jiang and revised by Callie Hao at Georgia Tech ECE.*
+*Acknowledgment: this tutorial is written by Yihan Jiang and revised by Callie Hao at Georgia Tech ECE.*

 ## Preliminary
 - Vitis HLS 2020.2